2019-2020 Academic Year

 General Education Goals (GEG)

-- Analyze and synthesize information from a variety of sources for application to a situation
+- Analyze information from a variety of sources for application to a situation

 - Evaluate information for its currency, utility, validity and accuracy